Every Question You Were Afraid to Ask About Tapeworms, Answered

 Parasites in general are a disturbing thought, but for some reason tapeworms are especially freaky.
 Here's the truth about these unsettling infections.

-If you’ve been online at all these past few weeks, you probably heard about Luis Ortiz, a 26-year-old man in California who had a “still wiggling” tapeworm pulled from his brain—shudder.

-Parasites in general are a disturbing thought, but for some reason tapeworms are especially freaky—hence the Internet firestorm over Ortiz' story.
-Making it even scarier is how serious his infection was: he needed emergency brain surgery; ultimately he spent close to three months in the hospital recovering.
+Parasites in general are a disturbing thought, but for some reason tapeworms are especially freaky—hence the Internet firestorm over NHL prospect Carson Meyer.
+For months, the 21-year-old was losing weight and feeling exhausted.
+Doctors couldn't figure out what was wrong with him, after 10 blood tests, including for mono.

+Finally, a 25-inch, orange tapeworm came out of his body, People reported.
+“I was freaking out.
+Absolutely freaking out,” he said.
+Uhh, understandable!

+Doctors told Meyer the tapeworm had probably been inside of him for over. a. year.
+Luckily, he's now feeling better–but how does that even happen?

 All of this got us wondering about the medical specifics here, so we went digging.
-Thankfully, we learned that what happened to Ortiz is rare, and tapeworms aren't nearly that dangerous in most cases (though they remain ridiculously disgusting).
 Here's everything you need to know—but were afraid to Google—about these unsettling infections.

 RELATED: 18 Most Sickening Food Ingredients